Debt and return pursuit: CIS: in-year and end-of-year process: overview and legislation

 - Regulation 13 of the Income Tax (Sub-contractors in the Construction Industry) Regulations 1993.

 For years 2007-08 and later use:

 - Regulation 14 of the Income Tax (Construction Industry Scheme) Regulations 2005

 - Regulation 12 and 51 of the Income Tax (Construction Industry Scheme) Regulations 2005

 - Regulation 11 of the Income Tax (Construction Industry Scheme) Regulations 2005.

 The IDMS Particulars of Claim, Particulars of Debt and appropriate IDMS forms for both CIS (Tax) and interest have been changed to reflect the above.

-A copy of the CIS regulations can be found on the CIS intranet site and in the CISR Manual.
+A copy of the CIS regulations can be found in CISR10000.